 Snip nose pliers are a great pair of pliers that will come in handy for many things when making jewellery.

-Unlike simply flattening crimps using snipe or flat nose pliers (which can cause flat crimps with sharp edges) the pliers have cleverly shaped jaws so they have a two-step process which creates small, neat crimps.
+Unlike simply flattening crimps using snipe or flat nose pliers (which can cause flat crimps with sharp edges) the pliers have cleverly shaped jaws so they have a two-step process that creates small, neat crimps.

 These pliers are meant for use with crimps with an inside diameter of less than 2mm.